Williams Brothers Fire Athletic Past Barca Into Copa Semis - UrduPoint

 Eight points off the top in La Liga, the record 31-time Copa del Rey winners saw the cup as an accessible route to silverware.

-In their way were former Barca coach Ernesto Valverde and his Athletic side, 23-time cup champions, behind only the Catalans, featuring the inspired Williams brothers.
+In their way were former Barca coach Ernesto Valverde and his Athletic side, 23-time cup champions, behind only the Catalans.

-"The fact Inaki was here was a huge morale boost," Valverde told TVE.

-"He's a player who is always decisive for us and who instills fear in opponents."

-Roared on at a raucous San Mames, Athletic took the lead after just 36 seconds, with Guruzeta capitalising on Barca's disorganised defence and turning home.
+Roared on at a raucous San Mames, Athletic took the lead after just 36 seconds.

+With Barcelona's defence disorganised and Athletic benefiting from a couple of lucky breaks, the ball sat up kindly for Guruzeta and he turned it home.

 Conceding early goals has been a big problem for Barcelona this season -- remarkably this was only the third fastest.